ppy/osu-wiki/news/2024/2024-07-17-skinning-contest-unchained-results.md

 ### 2nd place - echoing inside.

-It's hard to talk about modern skinning without mentioning [thetasigma](https://osu.ppy.sh/users/6234482) at least once.
+It's hard to talk about modern skinning without mentioning ::thetasigma::{ user-id=6234482 } at least once.
 Consistently ranking in the top 3 of all recent skinning competitions, they have proven themselves as a top-tier skinner.
 Their newest entry, [echoing inside.](https://osu.ppy.sh/community/forums/topics/1925867), is themed around [Robin](https://honkai-star-rail.fandom.com/wiki/Robin), a character from *Honkai: Star Rail*, and thetasigma has used the character's colour palette extensively throughout the skin, with a focus on simplistic gameplay.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/9PnF9wPOsJo" frameborder="0" allowfullscreen></iframe>